Prednisone: 7 things you should know

 1. How it works

-- Prednisone is a corticosteroid that is used to reduce inflammation and calm down an overactive immune system.
-Its glucocorticoid activity is greater than its mineralocorticoid activity, which means that it has more effects on the immune response and inflammation than it does on electrolytes and fluid.
+- Prednisone is a corticosteroid that may be used to reduce inflammation and calm down an overactive immune system.
+It has predominantly glucocorticoid activity and low mineralocorticoid activity, which means it affects the immune response and inflammation rather than affecting the body's balance of electrolytes and water.
 Prednisone may also be called a glucocorticoid.

 - Prednisone helps dampen down an over-reactive immune system and reduces inflammation.